c0508383/Infernal-Ring/README.md

 - An original soundtrack composed by dedicated members of the team.
 - Multiple stages, drawn from scratch by our talented team.
 - 2 fully fledged playable characters using hierarchical state machines.
+- Hand drawn and digitally drawn pixel art graphics for UI components, all character sprites, and all stage sprites.
 - Multiple controller support.
 - Cinematic super attacks.
 - Multiple colors for both characters.